-If your little one is having so much trouble sleeping that you suspect there might be an underlying cause, his healthcare provider may be able to point you in the direction of a solution.
+If your little one is having so much trouble sleeping that you suspect there might be an underlying cause, her healthcare provider may be able to point you in the direction of a solution.
 Conditions like reflux, food allergies or intolerances, or ear infections aren’t always obvious, but can cause a lot of discomfort and interfere with sleep.

 If a healthcare provider has ruled out all other possibilities, you may be able to help improve your baby’s sleep using some of the same techniques recommended for adults with insomnia.

-- Reduce distractions: If your baby is just a light sleeper, light and noise might be getting in the way of his sleep.
+- Reduce distractions: If your baby is just a light sleeper, light and noise might be getting in the way of her sleep.
 Installing light-blocking curtains, closing the door, and even setting up a white noise machine all might help contribute to a better sleep environment for Baby.

 - Set the stage: All new parents are told to develop a bedtime routine.
-It is helpful to have a bedtime routine with dim lighting, a low noise level, and low energy activities like reading a book to help his body start to switch gears and slowly wind down for sleep.
+It is helpful to have a bedtime routine with dim lighting, a low noise level, and low energy activities like reading a book to help her body start to switch gears and slowly wind down for sleep.

-- Reduce stress: It might be hard to even figure out what a baby might be stressed about, but if he is working on a new skill like potty training, stress could be interfering with his sleep.
+- Reduce stress: It might be hard to even figure out what a baby might be stressed about, but if she is working on a new skill like potty training, stress could be interfering with her sleep.

 D. Blum, et al. “Insomnia and cow’s milk allergy in infants.”
 Pediatrics.76(6):880-4.
 Web.
 December 1985.

 C. Carolyn Thiedke.
 “Sleep Disorders and Sleep Problems in Childhood.”
 American Family Physician.
 63(2):277-285.
 Web.
 January 15 2001.